Meaningful Use 101

 Once you check your eligibility, the first step is to sign up with a certified EHR.
 You can get started in less than five minutes with our free EHR, making it the easiest and simplest way to begin pursuing incentives.

 After signing up, download our Action Plan for a quick resource guide on achieving your criteria.
 Once you familiarize yourself with the criteria, all you need to do is begin following them in your practice while using your EHR.
-Our daily live webinars with our Meaningful Use experts can help you get started quickly and learn best practices.
+Our live webinars with our Meaningful Use experts can help you get started quickly and learn best practices.

 With our daily Meaningful Use Dashboard updates and criteria Gap Report, it’s easy to check your progress and see where you may need to catch up.
 Our free, award-winning Meaningful Use support can also answer any questions you have moving forward.